 On 27th February 2017, the Lord Chancellor and Justice Secretary Elizabeth Truss announced that the Discount Rate would be lowered from 2.5% to – 0.75%.
 She said on her decision, ‘The law is absolutely clear – as Lord Chancellor, I must make sure that the right rate is set to compensate claimants […] I am clear that this is the only legally acceptable rate I can set’.

 The new Discount Rate came into effect on 20th March 2017.
 However, the tables in the current seventh edition of the Ogden Tables were published prior to this date and therefore are not tabulated to the lower rate.
 To address this issue, supplementary Ogden Tables have been produced, which provide multipliers at the new rate.
-At present, these supplementary tables may only be found on-line at https://www.gov.uk/government/publications/ogden-tables-actuarial-compensation-tables-for-injury-and-death and are not yet available in hard copy.
+At present, these supplementary tables may only be found online at https://www.gov.uk/government/publications/ogden-tables-actuarial-compensation-tables-for-injury-and-death and are not yet available in hard copy.

 Effect of changes

-The effect are changing the discount to a minus figure (-0.75%) had a dramatic impact on the level of damages for future losses that a Claimant could claim by way of a lump sum award.
+The effect is changing the discount to a minus figure (-0.75%) had a dramatic impact on the level of damages for future losses that a Claimant could claim by way of a lump sum award.

-In most cases the lump sum awards/settlements rose substantially.
+In most cases, the lump sum awards/settlements rose substantially.
 There was a major financial impact on the insurance market and the government who are the major compensator for clinical negligence claims against the NHS.

 The insurance industry was in uproar following the change and managed to secure a meeting with the Chancellor of the Exchequer the day after the announcement.
 The government immediately announced a review of the discount rate which is awaited.
-It is anticipated that the power to set the discount rate by the Lord Chancellor may be changed and also its methodology ie. the assumption that a Claimant will invest in risk free investments.
+It is anticipated that the power to set the discount rate by the Lord Chancellor may be changed and also its methodology ie. the assumption that a Claimant will invest in risk-free investments.
 The government may overturn the decision in Wells v Wells which establishes this.
-Whatever happens we anticipate that the discount rate will return to a positive figure but where it will end up is complete speculation at this stage.
+Whatever happens, we anticipate that the discount rate will return to a positive figure but where it will end up is complete speculation at this stage.
 This uncertainty does not assist in trying to settle catastrophic cases which are not listed for a trial in the next 6-8 months and careful advice to clients is required.